Rushendra10/Parallelizing-Interpolation-Methods-for-Image-Scaling/README.md

 # Parallelizing-Interpolation-Methods-for-Image-Scaling

 This project explores the performance of image scaling using interpolation methods by implementing both serial and parallelized versions.
-Two interpolation techniques—linear interpolation and nearest neighbor interpolation—were used to compare performance in scaling images.
+Two interpolation techniques—**linear interpolation** and **nearest neighbor interpolation**—were used to compare performance in scaling images.

 ## Overview
 - **Interpolation Methods**: Implemented linear interpolation and nearest neighbor interpolation.